Parallel Algorithms for Structured Sparse Support Vector Machines: Application in Music Genre Classification: Numerical results

 In order to accelerate the convergence speed of the proposed parallel algorithm, we adopt the following acceleration method.
 One is the effective and simple method of adjusting $\mu$ proposed by \cite{Boyd2010DistributedOA}, that is

 where $c_1=10, c_2=2$, the definitions of the above two residuals can be found in Chapter 3.3 of \cite{Boyd2010DistributedOA}.
 This self-adaptive tuning method has been used by \cite{Boyd2010DistributedOA}, and they also claimed that the convergence of ADMM can be guaranteed if $\mu^k$ becomes fixed after a finite number of iterations.
 The proposed MLADMM algorithm is iterated until some stopping criterion is satisfied.
 We use the stopping criterion from the Chapter 3.3.1 of \cite{Boyd2010DistributedOA}.
 All experiments were conducted on a computer equipped with an AMD Ryzen 9 7950X 16-core processor (clocked at 4.50 GHz) and 32 GB of memory, using the R programming language.
+We put the R codes for implementing the proposed parallel algorithm and reproducing our experiments on \url{https://github.com/xfwu1016/PADMM-for-Svms}.